 In France Bastille Day is celebrated as a national holiday - with joyous cries of "Viva la France!" to mark the storming of the Bastille in Paris on July 14, 1789.

 The 18th century people's revolt was the first step to establishing a republican government, a turn of events wildly cheered by French commoners who finally claimed victory after a long struggle to overturn centuries of royal rule.

-This year, Bastille Day falls on Saturday, July 14, 2018 as the culture of France is celebrated worldwide with - what else? champagne -- and a fun-filled day of French party food, movies, and fun facts.
+This year, Bastille Day falls on Sunday, July 14, 2019 as the culture of France is celebrated worldwide with - what else? champagne -- and a fun-filled day of French food, movies, and music.